Cream Cheese vs Butter. What’s Healthier?

 Cream Cheese vs Butter.
 Which one is healthier?

-Both cream cheese and butter should be part of a healthy diet, but the healthier option is the cream cheese.
+Both cream cheese and butter can be part of a healthy diet, but the healthier option is the cream cheese.
+The main difference are the grams of fat.
 The fat content of regular cream cheese is less than half of butter.
 Cream cheese also has fewer calories, more grams of protein, and more essential nutrients.

 However, not all dairy fats are created equal.
 Animal products from grass-fed animals have a more balanced amount of fat.
 The unhealthy saturated fats are lower and the healthy monounsaturated fat and polyunsaturated fat is higher in grass-fed animal products.